ILP2016/FGC-Campaign/README.md

 7. you may need to allow or do some sort of confirmation action
 8. set the clone path to /Fantasy Grounds/campaigns
 9. click Cloan.
 It will add FGC-West-Marches as a campaign.
+10. open the folder.
+11. copy and paste "renameMe-campaign.xml" to duplicate it.
-10. open the folder and rename "renameMe-campaign.xml" to "campaign.xml"
+12. rename the copy to "campaign.xml"
-11. launch Fantasy Grounds
+13. launch Fantasy Grounds
-12. open the campaign (optional: change your Username and Password for the room.
+14. open the campaign (optional: change your Username and Password for the room.
 I am using my NPC name as my DM name)
-13. message Thomas on discord when it does not work.
+15. message Thomas on discord when it does not work.